15 Best Movies of 1999

 14. The Blair Witch Project

 One of the most original, inventive horror movies ever made, ‘The Blair Witch Project’ fiercely defies conventions and stretches the inherent limitations of genre filmmaking in ways you’ve rarely experienced before.
 It follows three students who decide to go into the Maryland backwoods to film a documentary about the mysterious Blair Witch incidents.
 However, things take a wild turn after they lose their way and disappear in the forests.
 We, the audiences, are left to watch their remaining footage which was discovered a year later.
-The tension is well maintained throughout but what’s most effective about the film is how it evokes imagination rather than resorting to mindless depiction of extreme graphic violence which would have killed the raw emotional power of the film.
+The tension is well maintained throughout, but what’s most effective about the film is how it evokes imagination rather than resorting to mindless depictions of extreme graphic violence, which would have killed the raw emotional power of the film.

 Read More: Best Movies of 2014